New Bedford High School: Baseball

-The school's baseball team won 3 State Championships in the 1990s.
+The school's baseball team won 3 State Championships in Division 1 in the 1990s.
 In 1858 New Bedford High School fielded a team making them the first high school or secondary school in the country to do so.

 NBHS won in 1993, 1994, and 1998.

 Music

 The school has an award-winning marching band, winning several regional and state championships.
 On January 20, 1997, the marching band had the honor of performing in the inaugural parade during the second inauguration of Bill Clinton in Washington.
 The school fight song, On, New Bedford!, is sung to the tune of On, Wisconsin!, which is primarily performed during football games and the annual pep rally.
 New Bedford High School also has a very prominent show choir, who like the band, competes in regional and New England competitions.
 New Bedford High School also has an award-winning jazz band and jazz combo that play in local events and regional festivals.